NCI-MATCH Trial (Molecular Analysis for Therapy Choice)

 NCI-MATCH and the Precision Medicine Initiative®

-The Precision Medicine Initiative® was funded through a $215 million request in the President’s 2016 Budget directed at the NIH, the FDA, and the Office of the National Coordinator for Health Information Technology.
-The PMI revolves around precision medicine, an approach to disease prevention and treatment that takes into account individual differences in people’s genes, environments, and lifestyles.
+The Precision Medicine Initiative® revolves around an approach to disease prevention and treatment that takes into account individual differences in people’s genes, environments, and lifestyles.
 Precision medicine gives clinicians tools to better understand the complex mechanisms underlying a patient’s health, disease, or condition, and to better predict which treatments will be most effective.

-A trial that will be known as NCI-Pediatric MATCH will use a similar approach as the adult NCI-MATCH for pediatric patients but will be a completely separate trial.
+NCI-COG Pediatric MATCH will use a similar approach as the adult NCI-MATCH but will be a completely separate trial.
 The trial will be led by the Children’s Oncology Group (COG), which is also part of NCI’s National Clinical Trials Network.
-It is still in development and is expected to launch in 2017.
+It is expected to launch in 2017.